yguitton/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
 Inspect {% icon galaxy-eye %} the file {% icon param-file %} *Salmon log file*.
-You can see the mapping rate is a paltry `25.45%`.
-This is a terrible mapping rate.
+You can see the mapping rate is a paltry `48.3268%` (This may vary slightly with tool versions).
+This is not a great mapping rate.
 Why might this be?
-Remember this was downsampled, and specifically by taking only the last 400,000 reads of the FASTQ file.
-The overall mapping rate of the file is more like 50%, which is still quite poor, but for early Drop-Seq samples and single-cell data in general, you might expect a slightly poorer mapping rate.
+For early Drop-Seq samples and single-cell data in general, you might expect a slightly poorer mapping rate.
 10x samples are much better these days!
 This is real data, not test data, after all!
-> > 2.
-Inspect {% icon galaxy-eye %} the file {% icon param-file %} *row index (CB-ids)*, and you can see it has `2163` lines.
+> > 2. *Peek* at the file {% icon param-file %} *row index (CB-ids)* in your {% icon galaxy-history %}, and you will find it has `22,952` lines.
 The rows refer to the cells in the cell x gene matrix.
-According to this (rough) estimate, your sample has 2163 cells in it!
+According to this (rough) estimate, your sample has 22,952 cells in it!
+This entirely inaccurate, because it's currently counting background noise as cells.
+So we need to do some **Quality Control** (QC)!
 > >
 > {: .solution}
 >
 {: .question}

-> <warning-title>Choose the appropriate input going forward!</warning-title>
-> Make certain to use **per-cell gene-count matrix (MTX)** file going forward.
-{: .warning}

 {% icon congratulations %} Congratulations - you've made an expression matrix!
 We could almost stop here.
 But it's sensible to do some basic QC, and one of the things we can do is look at a barcode rank plot.

-# Basic QC
+# Generating QC Plots

 The question we're looking to answer here, is: "do we mostly have a single cell per droplet"?
 That's what experimenters are normally aiming for, but it's not entirely straightforward to get exactly one cell per droplet.
 Sometimes almost no cells make it into droplets, other times we have too many cells in each droplet.
 At a minimum, we should easily be able to distinguish droplets with cells from those without.

 > <hands-on-title>Generate a raw barcode QC plot</hands-on-title>
 >
 > 1. {% tool [Droplet barcode rank plot](toolshed.g2.bx.psu.edu/repos/ebi-gxa/droplet_barcode_plot/_dropletBarcodePlot/1.6.1+galaxy2) %} with the following parameters:
->    - *"Input MTX-format matrix?"*: `No`
+>    - *"Input MTX-format matrix?"*: {% icon galaxy-toggle %} `No`
 >    - {% icon param-file %} *"A two-column tab-delimited file, with barcodes in the first column and frequencies in the second"*: Output of Alevin `raw CB classification frequencies`
 >    - *"Label to place in plot title"*: `Barcode rank plot (raw barcode frequencies)`
 >
 > 2. Rename {% icon galaxy-pencil %} the image output `Barcode Plot - raw barcode frequencies`
 {: .hands_on}

+## Interpreting the QC plots

+This is our own formulation of the barcode plot based on a [discussion](https://github.com/COMBINE-lab/salmon/issues/362#issuecomment-490160480) we had with community members.
+The left hand plots with the smooth lines are the main plots, showing the UMI counts for individual cell barcodes ranked from high to low.
+The right hand plots are density plots from the first one, and the thresholds are generated either using [dropletUtils](https://bioconductor.org/packages/release/bioc/html/DropletUtils.html) or by the method described in the discussion mentioned above.

 ![raw droplet barcode plots-400k](../../images/scrna-casestudy/wab-raw_barcodes-400k.png "400k subsample raw")